-Sattler, J. M. (2014).
-Resource guide to accompany foundations of behavioral, social, and clinical assessment of children (6th ed.).
+Sattler, J. M. (2022).
+Foundations of behavioral, social, and clinical assessment of children (7th ed.).
 La Mesa, CA: Sattler Publisher, Inc. Additional readings will be made available online or in class

 Catalog Description: This course is the second of a three-part assessment sequence that addresses psycho-educational, social, emotional, and behavioral assessment of children and adolescents.
 In this course, the focus is on gaining competency with the skills and tools needed to collect, interpret, and present data using psycho-educational assessments involving cognitive and academic measures.